JBartscher/superb-data-kraken-docs/docs/architecture/index.md

   <figcaption>CRUD Authorization</figcaption>
 </figure>

-## Metadata
+## Metadatamanager

 Handles opensearch-structure (roles, rolesmappings, tenants...) and provides endpoints for indexing and handling application-indizes.

-When creating an organization, metadata-Service will provide a tenant, as well as dedicated roles and rolesmappings for organization-level roles.
+When creating an organization, metadata-service will provide a tenant, as well as dedicated roles and rolesmappings for organization-level roles.

 <figure markdown>
   ![CRUD organization](../assets/components/metadata/metadata-organization-context.svg)
   <figcaption>CRUD organization</figcaption>
 </figure>

-When creating a space, metadata-Service will provide a tenant, as well as dedicated roles and rolesmappings for space-level roles and an index `<orga>_<space>_measurements` (including an alias `measurements`).
+When creating a space, metadata-service will provide a tenant, as well as dedicated roles and rolesmappings for space-level roles and an index `<orga>_<space>_measurements` (including an alias `measurements`).

 <figure markdown>